-If it sounds familiar, you may know this watercraft by its more common names, like Jet Ski, Ski-Doo, and Waverunner.
-Riding a PWC can be an exhilarating experience, but it can also be hazardous.
-Inexperienced or inebriated operators can find themselves in Jet Ski accidents, like the ones presented below, with one wrong move.
+If it sounds familiar, you may know this watercraft by its more common names, like jet ski, ski-doo, and WaveRunner.
+Riding a PWC can be an exhilarating experience, but it can also be dangerous.

-A 25-year-old man was vacationing in Florida at the time of the crash.
+- Panama City Beach - Fatal Jet Ski Accident Kills Little Rock Man: A 25-year-old man was vacationing in Florida at the time of the crash.
 While he was riding on a PWC, he collided head-on with a boat and died.
 The Florida Fish and Wildlife Conservation Commission (FWC) officers came to the scene and said that the man and his friends rented the jet skis from Treasure Island Marina and were trying to ride in the area of the Grand Lagoon when the accident occurred.
 The man had been heading toward a boat that delivers bait to fishing boats.
-This caused him to crash, where he fell into the water along with another man that was on the boat.
-They were pulled out of the water and several people tried to save his life with CPR, but were unable to do so.
+This caused him to crash, where he fell into the water along with another man who was on the boat.
+They were pulled out of the water, and several people tried to save his life with CPR but were unable to do so.
 The man was dead by the time he made it to the hospital.

-A 42-year-old man and a 41-year-old woman lost their lives in a jet ski accident that took place off the Courtney Campbell Causeway.
+- Tampa - Two Jet-Ski Riders Killed in Crash: A 42-year-old man and a 41-year-old woman lost their lives in a jet ski accident that took place off the Courtney Campbell Causeway.
 They were taken to the hospital promptly.
-The man was pronounced dead there while the woman died later due to her severe injuries.
+The man was pronounced dead there, while the woman died later due to her severe injuries.
 The man was recklessly operating his jet ski, which caused the accident.
-The leading cause of jet ski accidents are collisions with other jet skis and collisions with fixed objects.
+The leading causes of jet ski accidents are collisions with other jet skis and collisions with fixed objects.

-Before you take off for a quick spin around the lake in your jet ski here are some factors to consider about the Florida laws concerning operation of PWC:
+Before you take off for a quick spin around the lake in your jet ski, here are some factors to consider about the Florida laws concerning the operation of PWC:

-Florida requires that anyone operating a personal watercraft have a Florida Boating Safety Education I.D.
-Card issued by the FWC or otherwise be accompanied, on board, by someone age at least 18 who has an approved boating safety certificate.
-When operating a PWC you must carry your boating safety certificate with you at all times.
+- Education Requirements: Florida requires that anyone operating a personal watercraft have a Florida Boating Safety Education I.D.
+A card issued by the FWC or otherwise be accompanied, onboard, by someone age at least 18 who has an approved boating safety certificate.
+When operating a PWC, you must carry your boating safety certificate with you at all times.

 - Jet ski operation is prohibited between one half-hour after sunset to one half-hour before sunrise.

-- It is illegal jumping the wake of another vessel, weaving your jet ski through congested traffic, or playing chicken.
+- It is illegal to jump the wake of another vessel, weaving your jet ski through congested traffic, or playing chicken.
 It's unsafe not only to you, but it also endangers other boaters in your area.

-- One Coast Guard-approved Type I, II or III Personal Flotation Device (PFD) (required to be worn by all persons).
-While it is not needed, it is smart to wear orange or another bright-colored PFD for better visibility from larger boats.
+- One Coast Guard-approved Type I, II, or III Personal Flotation Device (PFD) (required to be worn by all persons).
+While it is not needed, it is wise to wear orange or another bright-colored PFD for better visibility from larger boats.

 - Fire Extinguisher